zoitech/terraform-aws-network/README.md

 A VPC Gateway for S3 is not created by default.

-Setting the argument "create_vpcep_s3" to "true" will create a VPC Gateway.
+Setting the argument "create_vpcep_s3" to "true" will create a VPC Gateway for S3.

 Setting "create_vpcep_s3" to "true" will create the following: